 Steve was an Associate for Arcstone Partners’ where he was responsible for creating analyses for financial reporting and valuation based consulting services.
 He focused on technology companies ranging from early stage to those seeking an initial public offering.
 Prior to joining Arcstone Partners, Steve managed a team responsible for building portfolio allocation and wealth forecasting tools for Wall Street On Demand.
 In addition, he led the sales and marketing effort to generate new clients while continually working to better the product offering.
 Before that, Steve worked in AllianceBernstein’s New York office supporting the sales and client servicing efforts of financial advisors.
 He relocated to the Denver office to train and manage the support staff, eventually moving into the role of Investment Planning Analyst.

 He serves on the Board of Trustees for Wilderness On Wheels and is a member of the 13ers Board for The Nature Conservancy.
 Steve graduated from Lehigh University with a BS in engineering and received an M.B.A. from the University of Denver.
-He is a CFA Charterholder.
+He is a Chartered Financial Analyst Charterholder.

 What energizes you and brings you excitement?